Home White Collar Crimes False Impersonation

 Were you charged with false impersonation?
 You should not resign yourself to defeat, especially with so much of your future and reputation on the line.
 Although every case is as unique as the people involved, there are a variety of defenses that could potentially secure a positive outcome in your case.

 If the state cannot prove your intent or meet the burden of proof for each element of the criminal charge, you may be able to have the case dismissed, charges reduced, or achieve an acquittal at trial.
 If it can be established that your constitutional rights were violated to obtain evidence against you, your case could be dismissed.
-At Werksman Jackson & Quinn LLP in Los Angeles, when we take on a case, our criminal defense closely examines all the details of your case and identifies the best strategies and most effective defense approach for your case, with the goal of helping you put this terrible experience behind you.
+At Werksman Jackson & Quinn LLP, when we take on a case, our Los Angeles criminal defense team closely examines all the details of your case and identifies the best strategies and most effective defense approach for your case, with the goal of helping you put this terrible experience behind you.